 Sara has worked on a variety of employment programmes which have supported people to find and retain work and training.
 As well as leading on ESRA’s National Careers service provision, Sara is also an inspirational trainer, having developed and run our popular 'Moving On' programme of confidence boosting courses.
 Sara is also an artist and passionate about helping people develop.

-Donna started working for ESRA and Minding Your Business in 2015, joining with a wealth of administrative experience, gained mainly in the travel industry.
+Donna started working for ESRA and Minding Your Business in 2015, joining with a wealth of administrative experience, gained within the travel industry.
 Having worked as a travel agent, Donna moved into system support and development, then into Tour Operating, and developing holiday booking websites.
-Donna has managed a number of specialist holiday product brochures, and been a freelance SEO copy writer for a number of travel companies.
-She is an integral part of the day to day running of ESRA and MYB.
+Donna has managed a number of specialist holiday product programmes, and been a freelance SEO copy writer for a number of travel companies.
+She is an integral part of MYB.